S-24 rocket

 The S-24 is a rocket weapon designed and used by the Soviet Air Force.
-It remains in use by the Russian Air Force and Ukrainian Air Force.
+It remains in use by the Russian Aerospace Forces, Ukrainian Air Force and many export countries.
 The name is based on the diameter of the rocket, 24 cm.

-The Soviet Union was an early, enthusiastic user of rocket weapons, employing them as early as the 1930s.
+The Soviet Union was an enthusiastic user of rocket weapons, employing them as early as the 1930s.
 The S-24/S-24B is a very large, powerful unguided weapon and one of a handful of successors to the earlier World War II-era BETAB-750DS rockets.

 The S-24B differs from the S-24 in that it uses BN-K low smoke motor powder for a low-smoke flight.

 The S-24 is 2.33 m long, with a launch weight of 235 kg.
 It has a 123 kg blast-fragmentation warhead.
 Its range is about 2–3 km.
 The S-24 is carried individually on weapon hardpoints, rather than in pods.

-Proximity fuze RV-24 is also available, in which the warhead detonate 3 meters above ground, creating 300—400m radius of fragmentation casualty zone.
+Proximity fuze RV-24 for airburst is also available, in which the warhead detonate 3 meters above ground, creating 300–400 m radius of fragmentation casualty zone.
 The body is mesh-texture shape-hardened by electric treatment and creates 4000 fragments that can penetrate up to 30 millimeters of armor, though some sources dispute this and give a figure of 25 millimeters.

 The rocket is also license produced in Iran under the name of Shafaq.